Elvis10ten/elvis10ten.github.io/content/posts/2022-09-09-bitcoin/index.md

 	* Nodes express their acceptance of the block by working on creating the next block in the chain, using the hash of the accepted block as the previous hash.
 2. Tolerance: Nodes are tolerant to any missed block broadcast: they request blocks whenever any new block is received.
 3. Conflict resolution: Nodes always consider the longest chain to be the correct one and will keep working on extending it.
 4. The network is robust in its unstructured simplicity.
 Nodes work all at once with little coordination.
-They do not need to be identified, since messages are not routed to any particular place and only need to be delivered on a best effort basis.
+They do not need to be identified, since messages are not routed to any particular place and only need to be delivered on a best-effort basis.
 5. Nodes can leave and rejoin the network at will, accepting the proof-of-work chain as proof of what happened while they were gone.

 ## Incentive
 1. By convention, the first transaction in a block is a special transaction that starts a new coin owned by the creator of the block.
-This adds an incentive for nodes to support the network, and provides a way to initially distribute coins into circulation, since there is no central authority to issue them.
+This adds an incentive for nodes to support the network and provides a way to initially distribute coins into circulation since there is no central authority to issue them.
 2. The incentive can also be funded with transaction fees.
 If the output value of a transaction is less than its input value, the difference is a transaction fee that is added to the incentive value of the block containing the transaction.
 3. Once a predetermined number of coins have entered circulation, the incentive can transition entirely to transaction fees and be completely inflation free.